isb-cgc/readthedocs/docs/source/sections/data/CDDP_EAGLE_about.rst

 CDDP EAGLE Data Set
 *****************

-About the CDDP Environment And Generics in Lung cancer Etiology (EAGLE) Program
+About the CDDP Environment And Genetics in Lung cancer Etiology (EAGLE) Program
 ------------------------------------------------------------
-The `Environment And Generics in Lung cancer Etiology <https://dceg.cancer.gov/research/who-we-study/cancer-cases-controls/eagle-study>`_ (EAGLE) program investigated the genetic and environmental determinants of lung cancer and smoking persistence.
+The `Environment And Genetics in Lung cancer Etiology <https://dceg.cancer.gov/research/who-we-study/cancer-cases-controls/eagle-study>`_ (EAGLE) program investigated the genetic and environmental determinants of lung cancer and smoking persistence.
 It integrated analysis of genetic, environmental, clinical, and behavioral data.

 About the CDDP EAGLE Data Set
 ---------------------------------------------------------------------